telerik/winforms-docs/richtexteditor/document-elements/annotations/manipulating-annotations.md

 {{endregion}}

 There are also some methods that insert specific types of annotations for the commonly used types, such as Hyperlinks, Comments, etc.
         For more information, check the respective article.

 ## Deleting Annotations

 In order to delete an annotation, you need to obtain a reference to its range start first.
-After that, you can use the following
-          method of [RadDocumentEditor]({%slug winforms/richtexteditor-/features/raddocumenteditor%}) to remove it.
+After that, you can use the following method of [RadDocumentEditor]({%slug winforms/richtexteditor-/features/raddocumenteditor%}) to remove it.
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\ManipulatingAnnotations.cs region=delete}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\ManipulatingAnnotations.vb region=delete}}